Put-in-Bay Church News July 2014

-St. Paul’s church launches capital campaign for 150th anniversary This year, St. Paul’s stands at an exciting milestone in the history of our parish.
-In honor of our 150th Anniversary, St. Paul’s invites all who are connected to the islands to come to learn about St. Paul’s exciting plans for preservation and how we will ensure St. Paul’s will continue to serve the local community in the future.
-The presentation will take place at St. Paul’s on Sunday, July 13th, at 11:45 am, immediately following the regular Sunday worship service.
+St. Paul’s church launches capital campaign for 150th anniversary.
+This year, St. Paul’s stands at an exciting milestone in the history of our parish.
+In honor of our 150th Anniversary, St. Paul’s invites all connected to the islands to learn about St. Paul’s exciting plans for preservation and how we will ensure St. Paul’s will continue to serve the local community in the future.
+The presentation will occur at St. Paul’s on Sunday, July 13th, at 11:45 am, following the regular Sunday worship service.

-The detailed campaign brochure is on the St. Paul‘s web page http://stpaulpib.com/.
-The information describes how the parish will maintain and sustain our historic church which is an island landmark.
-Meeting our goal allows St. Paul’s to take care of the most immediate and important needs including energy efficiency improvements.
+The detailed campaign brochure is on St. Paul‘s web page http://stpaulpib.com/.
+The information describes how the parish will maintain and sustain our historic church, which is an island landmark.
+Meeting our goal allows St. Paul’s to care for immediate and essential needs, including energy efficiency improvements.
 Reaching the Challenge Goal will support upgrades to the office and other deferred maintenance.
-St. Paul’s recognizes one of the most important projects facing the congregation is the preservation of the stained glass windows which are 75-120 years old.
+St. Paul’s recognizes one of the most important projects facing the congregation is the preservation of the stained glass windows, which are 75-120 years old.

 150 Years Ago – Rev. J. Miles Kendrick arrives on the Bass Islands-Rev. John Miles Kendrick arrived at Put-in-Bay in July of 1864 to offer regular worship services at the request of the residents.
 He’d visited in April and was invited to return.
 Rev. Kendrick and his new wife, Sarah H. Allen Kendrick, stayed at Cooper’s Inn the first year as the energetic minister helped establish the congregation.